Flooristics, LLC

 Carpet fibers are made from a range of materials, but nylon is easily one of the most common.
 There are two types of nylon fibers in the carpet industry, type 6 and type 6.6.
 Installers and others in the industry should learn the difference between type 6 and type 6.6 nylon.

 Carpeting uses two types of nylon—the type 6 and the type 6.6.
 Both of these are nylon, but they have a slightly different molecular structure.
-Most industry experts feel that traditionally the type 6.6 was more superior than the type 6.
-The 6.6 version of the nylon fibers have a slightly greater resiliency to withstand compression and a higher melting point.
+Most industry experts feel that traditionally, the type 6.6 was superior to the type 6.
+The 6.6 version of the nylon fibers has a slightly greater resiliency to withstand compression and a higher melting point.
 It also resists static and has a slightly higher colorfastness capability.
 Another difference is that type 6 nylon is easier to recycle.

 There are definitely differences between type 6 and type 6.6 nylon carpet.
-However, with today’s modern technological advancements the differences are slight.
-Clients that have either type of nylon carpet in their home or business know they are getting a wonderful product.
+However, with today’s modern technological advancements, the differences are slight.
+Clients who have either type of nylon carpet in their home or business know they are getting a wonderful product.

 Filed Under: Carpet and Rugs Tagged With: carpet fibers, nylon carpet, type 6 carpet, type 6 nylon, type 6.6 carpet, type 6.6 nylon